 Nicholas Wilton

-In art-making, the most powerful noticeable difference is value contrast (light/dark).
-But there are many more variations that we can use in composition.
-Here’s a list to get you thinking about the juxtaposition of opposites.
+In art, the most powerful difference is value contrast (light vs. dark).
+But there are many other contrasts to explore.
+Here’s a list to inspire you:

 - light/dark